-Pull the stabiliser lever up as far as it will go, open the coupling handle and lift the AKS 3004 from the towball.
-With larger nose loads, coupling and uncoupling can be made easier by using the jockey wheel to assist lifting.
+Pull the stabiliser lever up as far as it will go, open the coupling handle and lift the AKS 3004 from the towball by using the jockey wheel winding handle.
 Note: The friction pads (Fig 10/Items 1, 2 & 3) are pressed against the towball and hence generate a stabilising/damping force.
 These pads are therefore subject to wear over time, however they will have a long service life (circa.30,000 miles), provided they are well maintained and kept free of grease/dirt.